 Via our chosen Aristotelian deductive logic system, we consider our proven theorems to be true (factual).
 There are two understandings of mathematical truth: mathematical truth is a product of human mind; mathematical truth is part of our external reality.

 In my naive conception, I stand between these philosophical stances.
-Mathematics is a pure construction of mind, but its derivation via our chosen applied logic will always produce equivalent theories of mathematics.
-In this sense, mathematical truth exists beyond mind, in a logical space that characterizes our intuition of a rational reality.
+Mathematics is a pure construction of mind, but its derivation via our chosen applied logic should always produce equivalent theories of mathematics.
+In this sense, mathematical truth exists beyond mind, in a logical space that characterizes our intuition of our reality.

 That reality behaves rationally becomes more and more established as time goes by and our developing mathematics still accurately describes and predicts its spatio-temporal workings.
 This is the logical space within reality that mathematical truth occupies, the behavioral or phase space that governs the why and how of its workings.

 So, would I say mathematical truth is discovered or created?
 I choose created (constructed) in the ordinary sense of mathematical progress via applied logic.
 Discovery might be more accurate at a higher plane of understanding, that of metamathematics and metalogic, where choice of foundational precepts occurs.

 The memeplex that is formal mathematics consists of chains of truth-preserving statements, linking each assertion to more primitive, proven hypotheses, and ultimately to the primitive notions and axioms to which we assign intuited truth.
 The logic of a proof (the links in the chain) is conceptually based on the simple deductive syllogism of Aristotle (we owe a lot to the classical Greek scholars).
 The statement types are:

 - modus ponens inference rule (syllogism)

 - generalization inference rule

 - proposition with variable x: p(x) entails, for all x, p(x)

 In modern propositional logic, a hypothetical syllogism is written: